Brand and identify livestock

 If a brand owner has died, the executor or administrator of their estate must sign the form, including their status as executor or administrator.
 You must attach a copy of the death certificate.

-Step 6.
-Submit the form by mail or email to the registrar
+Submit the application by mail or email to the registrar.

-If you want to use your brand on a property which is not the one it is registered to, you must request to change the nominated property before you use the brand on the different property.
+If you want to use your brand on a property which is not the one it's registered to, you must request to change the nominated property before you use the brand on the different property.

-If you are moving the brand to a new property, you must also send in the original brand certificates to be amended.
+If you're moving the brand to a new property, you must also send in the original brand certificates to be amended.

-If you are not the owner of the property you want to nominate for your brand, you must get the owner of the land to fill in the owner's permission to use run form and send it to the registrar.
+If you're not the owner of the property you want to nominate for your brand, you must get the owner of the land to fill in the owner's permission to use run form and send it to the registrar: